itamargs/videoChat_webrtc/README.md

 *Two ways video chat*.
 *Users can connect/disconnect* from a call by pressing a button *Online application* -  Users no need to install anything, just use link for the firebase app.
+Works on chrome for desktop or android (More browsers ro come)

 ***Usage:***
 ---